 If two or more caseloads are assigned, the Client Services Manager and Float Service Coordinator prioritize the completion of specific service coordination functions:

-- Identify potential adds and /recertify cases for Medicaid Waiver
+- Identify potential add-ons and/or recertify cases for Medicaid Waiver.

-If there is no vacant caseload, the float service coordinator work on special projects or other activities as assigned by the MRQA.
+If there is no vacant caseload, the Float Service Coordinator works on special projects or other activities as assigned by the MRQA.

 The Float Service Coordinator is in a non-confined setting in which he or she is free to move about at will.
-The environment for this position is mostly clean and comfortable but may include some minor annoyances such as noise, odors, drafts, etc. In addition, the Float Service Coordinator spends time at client homes and other community facilities.
-The float service coordinator may be exposed to clients and their families who may become volatile or emotional.
+The environment for this position is mostly clean and comfortable but may include some minor annoyances such as noise, odors, drafts, etc. In addition, the Float Service Coordinator spends time at client’s residence and other community facilities.
+The Float Service Coordinator may be exposed to clients and their families who may become volatile or emotional.

-In the course of performing this work, the Float Service Coordinator will spend substantial time standing, sitting, speaking and listening.
-He or she will also be required to travel via personal vehicle or public transportation to other offices, client homes, service provider settings, and community locations as needed.
-He or she:
+In the course of performing this work, the Float Service Coordinator will spend substantial time standing, sitting, speaking, and listening.
+They may also be required to travel via personal vehicle or public transportation to other offices, client homes, service provider settings, and community locations as needed.

 - Will spend time sitting, utilizing the computer.